 How will you challenge yourself?
 You can make a pledge to try to eat just local produce or local dairy.
 And you can try to do it for a week or take the plunge for the whole month.

-Check out the article in Edible Wasatch, by clicking HERE and “turning” to page 24.
+Check out the article in the Fall 2011 issue of Edible Wasatch, by clicking HERE and “turning” to page 24.